 Kraken’s impressive security record is an advantage as it seeks to attract banks, hedge funds, pension funds and other traders with deep pockets to its institutional business.
 These large traders can now trade directly with each other on Kracken’s new over-the-counter service.
 The recent acquisition of UK-based Crypto Facilities has added cryptocurrency derivatives and indices – key risk management tools for professional traders.
 In addition to Bitcoin and Ether, traders can now buy Ripple futures – the top three coins – as well as Litecoin on Kraken.
 Kraken has a market cap of USD 37 billion and is the 57th largest listed exchange on Coinmarketcap.com

 How does the Kraken exchange work?

 Kraken is a centralized cryptocurrency exchange (CEX) seeking to provide the security standards of a decentralized exchange (DEX).
 Since a DEX does not hold user funds, data or personal information it is less susceptible to hacking.
 Following the hacking of New Zealand’s Cryptopia, Kraken CEO Jesse Powell has advised traders to store their funds offline in hardware and non-custodial wallets, and to manage their own private keys.
 Only funds needed for trading should be in a Kraken trading account, advises Powell.
 If you want to trade fiat currency and withdraw more than $5,000k in crypto daily you will need to provide ID for verification on the Kraken exchange.
 The exchange is open 24/7.

 The following crypto-to-crypto and crypto-to-fiat pairs are available to trade on the Kraken exchange.

-Kraken is a US-based cryptocurrency exchange offering cryptocurrency trading globally.
+Kraken is one of the US-based cryptocurrency exchanges offering cryptocurrency trading globally.